Coastal Prairie Conservancy

 Coastal Prairie Conservancy was established in 1992 to conserve Katy Prairie, part of the Western Gulf coastal grasslands located in Texas, United States.
 Approximately 24,500 acres is under conservation easements or owned by CPC in western Harris and Waller Counties.

 Preserves

 Nelson Farms Preserve

-Nelson Farms Preserve encompasses more than 1,700 acres, of which 200 acres still operates as a working rice farm to benefit wildlife dependent upon the agricultural wetlands present on the landscape.
-Cypress Creek flows through the preserve offering excellent habitat because of its perennial source of water and vegetative diversity.
-The unique combination of habitat types attracts significant numbers of waterfowl, waterbirds, migratory songbirds, raptor, beaver, white-tailed deer and other wildlife.
+Nelson Farms Preserve encompasses more than 1,700 acres, of which 200 acres still operates as a working rice farm.
+Cypress Creek flows through the preserve and the combination of habitat types attracts waterfowl, waterbirds, migratory songbirds, raptors, beaver, white-tailed deer and other wildlife.

 Warren Ranch

 Warren Ranch is one of the largest remaining working cattle ranches on the prairie.

 Williams Prairie Preserve

-Williams Prairie is a 10 acre remnant prairie full of little bluestem, brownseed Paspalum, and Indiangrass.
-Egrets and other herons can be found residing year-round in the depressions as long as they continue to hold water during the warmer months.
+Williams Prairie is a 10-acre prairie remnant where little bluestem, brownseed Paspalum, and indiangrass grow.
+Egrets and other herons reside in the depressions during the warmer months as long as they contain water.

 Other protected areas on the Katy Prairie

 West Side Airport Wetlands Mitigation Area

 In 1986, the City of Houston purchased 1,432 acres for a potential future airport on Morton Road near the western edge of the Katy Prairie.
-During the expansion of the Houston Bush Intercontinental Airport (IAH) the site was used as a wetlands mitigation area for migratory birds to the Katy Prairie.
+During the expansion of this airport the a area was set aside to compensate migratory birds for the habitat destroyed by the airport.